Weekly Training Net

 "The station ending in Bravo-Yankee-Uniform, please repeat your callsign."

-Brief pauses before transmitting help reduce doubles, especially during simplex operations.
+Brief pauses before transmitting help reduce doubles, especially during simplex check-ins.

 Net Control Script

-PACT training nets follow a structured format as outlined in the script below:
+PACT training nets follow a structured format as outlined below.

 Net Control Script